GitRay/pix2/README.md

  When the user selects a thumbnail or picture from the list, the web pic is displayed.
 The web pic is resized for typical web viewing (set to no larger than 500x400 in 'pix/bin/Pic.py').
 If the user wants to see the original image (assuming it's larger than the web-pic) they can click on the web version to be directed to the full-resolution original.
 The original will always be converted to JPEG for download.
 - @comment@
  This is where the comment (if any) associated with the picture is placed.
+- @path@
+ This will be substituted with the path to the static web directory.
+This is useful for linking to static resources like graphics, javascript, or other web pages.

 ## administration
 - All administrative functions are done on the host.
 This keeps pix2 simple and (hopefully) more secure.